BorysKopytko/Decanatus/README.md

 Task-Based Asynchronous Pattern (TAP) is used by our system.
 TAP is a set of guidelines and conventions for writing asynchronous methods in .NET, including ASP.NET.
 It defines how asynchronous methods should be structured, how they should return results, and how they should handle errors.
 In TAP, Asynchronous methods are marked with the async keyword.
-They return a Task or Task<T> to represent the ongoing asynchronous operation.
+They return a Task to represent the ongoing asynchronous operation.
 The await keyword is used to asynchronously wait for the completion of another task without blocking the thread.

 ![image](https://github.com/BorysKopytko/Decanatus/assets/71780594/304eb690-f7ef-4dea-bc27-7954e41fc5f0)